makemeunsee/DecisionHelper/README.md

 -------------

 First, feed the program a text file containing:
-- A line listing categories and their priority / weight
+- A line listing categories and their priority / weight to ponder during the high-level decision process.
-- A line per task you want to be appropriately reminded to perform, along with the categories to which the activity belong
+- A line per task you want to be appropriately reminded to perform, along with the categories to which the task belong.

 Second, reach new peaks of efficiency and performance.